How does someone become a refugee? This page explains the basics of the process an asylum seeker goes through when they seek protection in the UK.

 If someone is at risk of persecution in their own country and needs protection, they can apply for ‘asylum’ in another country.
 This is given under the 1951 UN Convention on Refugees.

 An ‘asylum seeker’ is someone who has applied for asylum and is waiting for the government to make a decision.
 If the government considers they will be at risk of persecution according to the 1951 UN Convention they will be granted ‘refugee’ status and permission to remain in the UK.

-All asylum claims are processed by the Home Office, which is part of the Home Office.
+All asylum claims are processed by the Home Office.
 Asylum seekers have permission to stay in the UK while their claim is being decided.

 Each case is assigned a Home Office staff member who is known as the ‘case owner’ and who oversees the process.

 Asylum seekers go through a two-step interview process and must report regularly to the Home Office while their claim is under consideration.
 The Home Office first conducts a screening interview to collect the applicant’s personal details and check whether he or she has claimed asylum in the EU before.
 Fingerprints, a photograph and other physical identification information are collected and the applicant is given an application registration card.

 Applicants will then attend a more in-depth screening interview within a few weeks where they are asked to describe why they fear persecution in their home country.
 Applicants do not always have legal representation, though interviews are sometimes delayed to allow them to obtain legal advice.

 Depending on their financial situation, asylum seekers may be eligible for support from the Government while their case is being considered, including: